ahmadfas213-cell/Software-Operations-Platform/README.md

-Import the database schema from:
+Import the database schema from :